meltano/meltano/docs/docs/getting-started/meltano-at-a-glance.md

 Waiting to see how Meltano works within 90 secs?
 We got you covered:

-<iframe width="800" height="632" src="https://www.youtube.com/embed/53WC4kTwbGU" title="From 0 to ELT in 90 seconds with Meltano, tap-gitlab, and target-postgres" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe class="video" src="https://www.youtube.com/embed/53WC4kTwbGU" title="From 0 to ELT in 90 seconds with Meltano, tap-gitlab, and target-postgres" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Core Workflow